Angèle Gnonsoa: Life

 After the first round of the 2010 Ivorian presidential election in October 2010, the Ivorian Workers' Party was split over which of the two front-runners to support.
 Gnonsoa strongly opposed Wodié, who wanted to support the centre-right coalition of Alassane Ouattara.
-Gnonsoa chose to support Laurent Gbagbo, and after the disputed election, entered Gbagbo's government under Gilbert N'Gbo Ake as minister of professional education.
-After Ggagbo's arrest in April 2011, Gnonsoa was also arrested.
+Instead she chose to support Laurent Gbagbo and, after the disputed election, entered Gbagbo's government under Gilbert N'Gbo Ake as minister of professional education.
+After Gbagbo's arrest in April 2011, Gnonsoa was also arrested.
 Though she escaped jail, she needed to leave the Ivory Coast, living as a refugee in Ghana for eight years until her 2019 return to the Ivory Coast.